World Privacy Forum in the News

-– Below are articles in which the World Privacy Forum or its researchers are quoted, beginning with the most recent articles.
+– View articles and media in which the World Privacy Forum or its researchers are quoted below, beginning with the most recent.

 – For interviews, please contact the World Privacy Forum at +1 760.712.4281 or firstname.lastname@example.org.